cabforum/servercert/docs/BR.md

 Section 6.3.2 limits the validity period of Subscriber Certificates.
 The CA MAY use the documents and data provided in Section 3.2 to verify certificate information, or may reuse previous validations themselves, provided that:

-> (1) On or after March 1, 2020, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 397 days prior to issuing the Certificate; and
+> (1) On or after March 1, 2020, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 398 days prior to issuing the Certificate; and
 >
 > (2)	On or after March 1, 2018 and prior to March 1, 2020, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 825 days prior to issuing the Certificate; and
 >
 > (3)	Prior to March 1, 2018, the CA obtained the data or document from a source specified under Section 3.2 or completed the validation itself no more than 39 months prior to issuing the Certificate.

 In no case may a prior validation be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.

+For the purpose of calculations, a day is measured as 86,400 seconds.
+Any amount of time greater than this, including fractional seconds and/or leap seconds, shall represent an additional day.

 After the change to any validation method specified in the Baseline Requirements or EV Guidelines, a CA may continue to reuse validation data or documents collected prior to the change, or the validation itself, for the period stated in this BR 4.2.1 unless otherwise specifically provided in a ballot.